cancerDHC/sheet2linkml/README.md

 - [poetry](https://github.com/python-poetry/poetry)
     - One-time installation commands are available for [osx/linux/bash on windows](https://github.com/python-poetry/poetry#osx--linux--bashonwindows-install-instructions) and for [windows powershell](https://github.com/python-poetry/poetry#windows-powershell-install-instructions).

 If you are using a Windows machine, typical bash programs will not work on `cmd` in the same way as they work in the Linux/MacOS terminals.
-To circumvent this, it is recommended that you use one of the following Bash on Windows strategies
+To circumvent this, it is recommended that you use one of the following Bash on Windows strategies:
 - [WSL](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)
 - [Cygwin](https://cygwin.com/index.html)
 - [Git Bash](https://gitforwindows.org/)